Harold Innis: Communications theories

-The overwhelming pressure of mechanization evident in the newspaper and the magazine, has led to the creation of vast monopolies of communication.
-Their entrenched positions involve a continuous, systematic, ruthless destruction of elements of permanence essential to cultural activity.

 Western civilization could be saved, Innis argued, only by recovering the balance between space and time.
 For him, that meant reinvigorating the oral tradition within universities while freeing institutions of higher learning from political and commercial pressures.
 In his essay, A Plea for Time, he suggested that genuine dialogue within universities could produce the critical thinking necessary to restore the balance between power and knowledge.
 Then, universities could muster the courage to attack the monopolies that always imperil civilization.

 Although Innis remains appreciated and respected for the grand and unique nature of his later efforts regarding communications theories, he was not without critics.
 Particularly, the fragmentary and mosaic writing style exemplified in Empire and Communications has been criticized as ambiguous, aggressively nonlinear, and lacking connections between levels of analysis.
 Biographers have suggested that the style may have been a result of Innis's illness late in his career.

 Academic and public career

 Influence in the 1930s

 Aside from his work on The Cod Fisheries, Innis wrote extensively in the 1930s about other staple products such as minerals and wheat as well as Canada's immense economic problems in the Great Depression.
 During the summers of 1932 and 1933, he travelled to the West to see the effects of the Depression for himself.
 The next year, in an essay entitled, The Canadian Economy and the Depression, Innis outlined the plight of "a country susceptible to the slightest ground-swell of international disturbance" but beset by regional differences that made it difficult to devise effective solutions.
 He described a prairie economy dependent on the export of wheat but afflicted by severe drought, on the one hand, and the increased political power of Canada's growing cities, sheltered from direct reliance on the staples trade, on the other.
 The result was political conflict and a breakdown in federal–provincial relations.
 "We lack vital information on which to base prospective policies to meet this situation," Innis warned, because of "the weak position of the social sciences in Canada."

 Innis's reputation as a public intellectual was growing steadily and, in 1934, Premier Angus Lewis Macdonald invited him to serve on a Royal Commission to examine Nova Scotia's economic problems.
 The next year, he helped establish The Canadian Journal of Economics and Political Science.
 In 1936, he was appointed a full University of Toronto professor and a year later, became the head of the university's Department of Political Economy.